zed-industries/zed/docs/src/assistant/configuration.md

 #### Ollama Context Length {#ollama-context}}

-Zed has pre-configured maximum context lengths to match the capabilities of common models, but limits this by default so Zed works out of the box for users ~16GB of ram.
-Models that support a context length greater than 16384 tokens are capped at 16384 tokens, unknown models default to 2048.
-See [get_max_tokens in ollama.rs](https://github.com/zed-industries/zed/blob/main/crates/ollama/src/ollama.rs) for a complete list.
+Zed has pre-configured maximum context lengths (`max_tokens`) to match the capabilities of common models.
+Zed API requests to Ollama include this as `num_ctx` parameter, but the default values do not exceed `16384` so users with ~16GB of ram are able to use most models out of the box.
+See [get_max_tokens in ollama.rs](https://github.com/zed-industries/zed/blob/main/crates/ollama/src/ollama.rs) for a complete set of defaults.

 Depending on your hardware or use-case you may wish to limit or increase the context length for a specific model via settings.json: